platypusguy/jacobin/README.md

 * Initialization

 ### Execution
-Not started yet
+* Execution of bytecode :pencil2: This is the focus of current coding work
+* Replace Java methods with functions written in go :pencil2: This too is a major focus

+**To do:**
+* invokedynamic
+* Calls to superclasses
+* Annotated classes
+* Arrays

+### Instrumentation
+* Extensive logging data

+**To do:**
+* Emit instrumented data to a port, for reading/display by a separate program

 ## Garbage Collection
 GC is handled by the golang runtime, which has its own GC

 # Thanks
-The overview page carries a right-side panel that expresses our thanks to vendors and programmers who have made the Jacobin project possible.
+The project's [home page](https://jacobin.org/) carries a lengthy note at the bottom that expresses our thanks to vendors and programmers who have made the Jacobin project possible.
 They are many and we are deeply grateful to them.